 - Software validation

-Prior to proceed with the overall integration of hardware and software and validation phase, the software is validated separately according to IEC 61508-3.
+Prior to proceeding with the overall SIL assessment and integration of the hardware and software and validation phase, the software is validated separately according to IEC 61508-3.
 During this phase:

 - the software/firmware structure is validated in accordance with the IEC 61508-3 V-model

 - the software/firmware is assessed for the quantification of software systematic capability, by evaluating the implemented measures and techniques for systematic faults avoidance for all lifecycle phases